 Adams says that these accounts, which can typically be opened with a $25 minimum deposit, were created to help people of low-to-moderate income slowly build their savings.
 That effort may be proving worthwhile: Research shows that as many as 7 percent of credit union members joined just so they could open a Save to Win account.

 “Some credit unions help members set up automatic deposits so they save the money automatically and don’t have to remember to save,” Adams says.
 “Other credit unions cross-sell this product in combination with loans or new accounts to help develop the discipline of saving while also paying down debt.”

-A new bill, H.R.
-3374: The American Savings Promotion Act, has been introduced in U.S. Congress to allow savings promotion raffle products to be offered by all types of financial institutions across the country.
-Introduced by a congressman from Washington state, the bill passed through the U.S. House on September 15, 2014 and now goes to the Senate for consideration.
-Govtrack.us, a transparency website created to track congressional bills, indicates the bill has a 59 percent chance of being enacted.
-What are the implications if this bill becomes federal law?
+A bill, H.R.
+3374: The American Savings Promotion Act, was introduced in the U.S. Congress to allow savings promotion raffle products to be offered by all types of financial institutions across the country.
+Introduced by a congressman from Washington State, the bill passed through the U.S. House on September 15, 2014 and was approved by the Senate in December of 2014.

-"If passed, this type of legislation does open up the possibility of rapid adoption of prize-linked savings accounts," says George Hofheimer, FRI's chief knowledge officer.
-"I say this because every financial institution has a savings product and the tweaks necessary to implement PLS are relatively minor.
-Marketing and messaging to consumers would take awhile to ramp up, but the prospect of a rush to PLS accounts is a very real scenario."
+“This type of legislation does open up the possibility of rapid adoption of prize-linked savings accounts,” says George Hofheimer, FRI’s chief knowledge officer.
+“I say this because every financial institution has a savings product and the tweaks necessary to implement PLS are relatively minor.
+Marketing and messaging to consumers would take a while to ramp up, but the prospect of a rush to PLS accounts is a very real scenario.”